WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorGetInfo.md

 # authenticatorGetInfo (0x04)

 Using this method, platforms can request that the authenticator report a list of its supported protocol versions and extensions, its AAGUID, and other aspects of its overall capabilities.
-Platforms should use this information to tailor their command parameters choices.

 ## What's stayed the same between CTAP2.0 and CTAP2.1?